huishenlab/biscuit/docs/faq.md

 the bottom 10% and `windows100bp.gc_content.top10p.bed.gz` for the top 10%.
 Make sure to sort each BED file using (`sort -k1,1 -k2,2n bedfile.bed`).

+> As of October 2020, there is now a Perl script that can generate the asset files needed to run QC for BISCUIT.
+The `build_biscuit_QC_assets.pl` script requires the name of the output directory to save the assets files to and the path to the reference genome.

 *I need to generate my own QC asset files, but the previous answer was not very helpful.
 What is a more prescriptive way for creating these files?*